threalwinky/threalwinky.github.io/content/post/nahamcon2025/index.md

 I find a file called /var/log/nginx/access.log to save the access history and this is the only page where we can insert arbitrary content via params

 ![image](https://hackmd.io/_uploads/BJF25FbGxx.png)

+So what we can exploit?
+After read this article, I think there is a ssrf bug : https://www.intigriti.com/researchers/blog/hacking-tools/exploiting-pdf-generators-a-complete-guide-to-finding-ssrf-vulnerabilities-in-pdf-generators

 Try to add some iframe tag but the url is url-encoded `http://challenge.nahamcon.com:32725/api/log.php?log=../../../../var/log/nginx/access.log&hehe=<iframe src='file:///etc/passwd'/>`